Unleash Flower Power With Aromatherapy In Pregnancy

 Though knowledge of some of the substances utilized in aromatherapy stretch back thousands of years, the art of aromatherapy itself originated in Europe in the early 20th century.
 Scientists and doctors began promoting the benefits of essential oils, and a French surgeon named Jean Valnet even used them as an antiseptic in his treatment of wounded soldiers during World War II.

 While scientific evidence remains inconclusive on the effectiveness of aromatherapy in treating medical conditions, it has been shown to have positive effects on mood, and, as the name suggests, there may be a connection between the smell of the oils used and the effects they have on emotions.

-Famous for its strong odor, eucalyptus is often used to treat colds and flu due to its ability to cleanse the airways and relieve congestion in the sinuses and lungs.
+Famous for its strong odour, eucalyptus is often used to treat colds and flu due to its ability to cleanse the airways and relieve congestion in the sinuses and lungs.

 It’s also been used as an antiseptic on wounds and insect bites, to treat fatigue, and even as a means of preventing conflict due to its supposed calming effect on the mind.

 According to howstuffworks.com, the eucalyptus or gum tree originates in Australia and Tasmania, but can now be found all over the world.